alexuflexu/meet-app/README.md

 * Given the user is in the charts section of the Meet app
 * When the user selects the event genre visualization
 * Then a pie chart displaying the popularity of event genres should be shown

+## Offline Functionality
+The Meet app supports offline functionality:

+- When offline, the app will display previously loaded event data.
+- Users can still view event details and any cached information.
+- Filtering by a new city or updating event data requires an internet connection.